 Two Ways to Reset Your Car’s Computer or ECM

 These two options offer a better way for a reset because it doesn’t involve messing with the car battery.
-This is advantageous if you don’t have tools to disconnect your battery or you don’t feel comfortable disconnecting the battery.
+This is advantageous if you don’t have the tools to disconnect your battery or you don’t feel comfortable disconnecting the battery.

 Plus, you don’t lose all settings and memory like you would if you disconnect the battery.